-Opioids are usually prescribed for short-term pain-relief yet their use has become an increasing area of concern.
-With 130 people dying each day in the United States from an opioid overdose, the National Institutes of Health have declared it a crisis (4).
+Opioids are usually prescribed for short-term pain relief, yet their use has become an increasing area of concern.
+With 130 people dying each day in the United States from an opioid overdose, the National Institutes of Health has declared it a crisis (4).

-With opioid abuse being such a crisis, it is important to look at alternative ways to which to trigger endorphins.
-Especially, without the threat of addiction and overdose.
-That being said, the methods listed below are sure to get your happy juices flowing.
+With opioid abuse being such a crisis, it is important to look at alternative ways in which to trigger endorphins.
+Especially without the threat of addiction and overdose.
+That being said, the methods listed below are sure to make your happy juices flowing.

 Enjoy spicy foods